Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae

 \subsection{Opacity}

 The choice of opacities is important not only for radiation transport but also for the numerical convergence of iterative solvers.
 Specifically, it is possible that the steep opacity drop associated with hydrogen recombination might cause numerical problems unless properly resolved.
 Furthermore, velocity gradients in the outflow can cause line smearing, causing differences from the Rosseland-mean opacity typically calculated for static atmospheres.
-In order to have more freedom in addressing these issues, we adopted a simple smooth analytic prescription for opacities similar to what was used in \citet{Pejcha2017} and \citet{Matsumoto2022},
+In this work, we use two different opacity prescriptions described below: analytic equations approximating the important sources of opacity and a more realistic opacity table.